 As Brunning subsequently hung onto the Deluxe Blues band name, reusing it for a number of line-ups, Waller went to play in Italy for a period.
 Upon his return to London, Waller briefly joined a revived Deluxe Blues Band that reunited him with Heckstall-Smith and Brunning, along with new members Dave Beaumont, Alan Vincent and Phil Taylor.

 He continued to play intermittently with a number of blues bands in the London area, including the eponymous Micky Waller Band.
 His blues-roots influenced a brand of rock n’ roll that remained distinctive throughout his career and he was central to the community of the newly re-formed Eel Pie Island.

 Although never married, he remained on close terms with his former long-standing girlfriend Gabrielle; his daughter Louise, by another relationship, died at an early age of meningitis.

-The Eel Pie Club staged a tribute to Mickey Waller on 11th June 2008 featuring Tom Nolan and the Bluescasters, together will special guests and friends of Mickey.
+The Eel Pie Club staged a tribute to Micky Waller on 11th June 2008 featuring Tom Nolan and the Bluescasters, together will special guests and friends of Micky.
 It raised £700 towards his funeral expenses.
-Many thanks to all the musicians and friends of Mickey who made it such a wonderful night, both musically and spiritually.
+Many thanks to all the musicians and friends of Micky who made it such a wonderful night, both musically and spiritually.
 Also many thanks to The Rugby Football Union for donating 2 tickets to REM at Twickenham Stadium as a raffle prize.